yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 NDC
 : Name Delegation Consumer, the entity to which the domain name is delegated for a limited time.
-This is a CDN in the primary use case (in fact, readers may note the symmetry of the two acronyms).
+This is a CDN in the primary use case (in fact, readers may note the similarity of the two acronyms).
 Depending on the context, the term NDC may also be used to designate the (profiled) ACME client used by the Name Delegation Consumer.